Hypnic Jerks: What They Are and Why They're Nothing to Fear

 How to Stop Jerking Awake at Night

-Here are a few upsides to these sleep transition events:
+Now, there are a few upsides to these sleep transition events:

 2. Hypnic jerks are proof that your body does know how to sleep!
 You don’t need to monitor for sleep because your body already knows exactly how to do it and that will never change.